WE’LL COME TO YOU

 An attorney does more for you than just work with the insurance company.
 They also research the events of the accident itself.
 This can include expert analysis from outside professionals, a review of the accident scene, interviews with witnesses and research into all of the facts surrounding your motorcycle accident claim.

 Sadly, insurance companies often work against the drivers they insure.
 They want to maximize the premiums you pay and minimize the payouts they send out the door.
 You should never agree to an accident settlement before having it reviewed by a knowledgeable attorney.
 Often these settlements greatly undervalue the true costs of an accident, which may not be apparent at first.
 Many accident injuries are not immediately obvious.
 It may take days or perhaps a week or more for the true extent of certain types of injuries to become apparent.
 If you’ve already agreed to a settlement at this point, you have not been fairly compensated for what you are truly owed.

-Hire one of the best California personal injury lawyers specializing in motorcycle accidents.
+Hire one of the best Fresno motorcycle accident injury lawyers specializing in motorcycle accidents.
 The May Firm is standing by to help.

 Contact Us to get started.
 It is important to have the proper legal representation on your side if you’re involved in a motorcycle crash.
 Often wrongful blame is placed on the rider in a multi-vehicle collision, due to the increased risk that comes with riding a motorcycle.
 Insurance companies are reluctant to side with the motorcyclist, and often times will attempt to place the full or partial blame on them.
 Don’t accept that blame and the legal repercussions that come with it.